bahstrike/ACAudio/index.md

 ## What it does

-Music plays when you're portaling or entering specific dungeons.
+[Music plays when you're](#how-the-audio-engine-works) portaling or entering specific dungeons.
 You may hear music when near towns or encountering specific boss monsters.

-Candles, campfires, lanterns, blacksmith anvils, portals, lifestones, casinos, town criers...
+[Candles, campfires, lanterns,](#how-the-sound-pack-works) blacksmith anvils, portals, lifestones, casinos, town criers...
 These are just a few examples of objects that have new sounds.
 There are roughly 100,000 sound sources in the provided sound pack.

-The built-in voice chat is better than Discord!
-It is proximity based and someone's speech comes from their in-game 3D character with a floating icon over their head.
+[The built-in voice chat is better than Discord!](#how-the-voice-chat-works) It is proximity based and someone's speech comes from their in-game 3D character with a floating icon over their head.
 There are also Allegiance and Fellowship channels which work like traditional 2D voice chat; perfect for questing!

-## How the sound pack works

-The sound pack is 100% customizable through the configuration script [/data/master.aca](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY_ACAUDIO/data/master.aca).
-All of the .ACA configuration and sound files are stored within the [/data/](https://github.com/bahstrike/ACAudio/tree/main/DEPLOY_ACAUDIO/data) folder.
-_If you make your own sound pack to distribute, you should keep your [credits.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY_ACAUDIO/data/credits.txt) up-to-date!_

-Sound Attributes are defined by not only their filename, but also properties such as their volume, audible distance or probability to play.
-The same configuration directives can define a looping song just as easily as they can define a rare chance for NPC speech.

-Sound Sources can be anything from the player being inside a certain dungeon, a certain point on the terrain, `Data ID` of static decor _(such as a fireplace..
-ALL fireplaces)_, items on the ground, NPCs with a certain species, enemies with a certain name...
-The possibilities are endless!

 ## How the audio engine works